 This is really an issue of data democratization.
-It is about empowering anyone within the organisation who has a need to access and extract value from 3D CAD data in an autonomous way.
+It is about empowering anyone within the organization who has a need to access and extract value from 3D CAD data in an autonomous way.
 Training all those employees to use CAD packages, and buying vast numbers of licenses to the software, is not an option, for obvious reasons.
 What is required is a lower-cost, intuitive and flexible solution to interacting with that CAD data.
 Not only the visual models, of course, but also the metadata which allows for annotation or bill of materials creation, for example.

 Giving manufacturing staff the ability to independently access, interact with, and display directly on their own desktop or laptop PCs addresses a seriously sub-optimal process, ensures more expensive talent is appropriately and efficiently deployed, and reduces the need for multiple team members to congregate around a single workstation.

 In a post-COVID world, where the specters of second and subsequent waves are a constant presence, a re-examination of long-established workflows is essential for any manufacturing business.
 As with any assessment exercise, this will yield some quick and easy wins and some which are more challenging to achieve.
 Technical documentation is only one part of the process but it has broad relevance across the organization.
 And it is certainly one of the quickest and easiest inefficiencies to address, leading to time and cost savings which can directly impact the bottom line in this most challenging of climates.